 The report also contains policies and practices pertaining to campus safety, crime prevention and reporting, alcohol and drug abuse prevention and assistance programs.
-Requests for the report should be made to the Financial Aid Officer, (859) 491-8303 x2202.
+Requests for the report should be made to the CET Coordinator at (859) 491-8303 x2202.
 The report is also available on our website at www.bccet.edu.